TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Rebuy previous
+	- Plan for state early

+- should rebuy previous also buy magazines bought?
+	- perhaps

 - Automatically pick the bought weapon
 	- currently it is held into eq if something different is held, I think